 But only providing they remain active as an Instructor and keep their own Training Records up to date, First Aid etc. These records are known as C.P.D.
 (Continued Professional Development).

-CMAA VERIFIERS In order to be recognised as a Martial Arts Instructor UK Verifier the Instructor must fulfill three seperate criteria: * They must hold at least a 5th Dan in any Martial Art (upto 20 years experience) * They must have gained the full Level One Award * Their own C.P.D. must be up to date The Verifiers role is to assess Candidates at all three levels but primarily to Level One.
+CMAA VERIFIERS ( CMAA Members Only) In order to be recognised as a Martial Arts Instructor UK Verifier the Instructor must fulfill the following criteria: * Hold a grade of 5th Dan / Degree in your respective style. * Have been a MAIUK Trainer for at least 5 years. * Have run at least 3 courses per year. * Your club must still be using the MAIUK programme in full.
+The Verifiers role is to assess Candidates at all three levels but primarily to Level One.
 They will check that the Training Process has been carried out fairly and appropriately.
 They will verify that the Candidate's Portfolio (Training Manual) and Training Records are correct and up-to-date.
 View fee structure

 FOOT NOTE The Martial Arts Instructor UK training programme may seem intense to some.
 However the CMAA has a high duty of care and as such would rather have Instructors who know the answers rather than ones who think they do.